SMHussain014/CSS/README.md

 To use an imaginary picture, see this web-site;
-'http://via.placeholder.com/' after slash provide width x height How to use CSS, see 'css-tricks.com'.
+'http://via.placeholder.com/' after slash provide width x height How to use CSS, see 'css-tricks.com'. create an account on fontawesome.come to get icons free of costs.
+(Mine is with gmail account) For fonts, go to fonts.google.com
+To clone the images of a web-site, add an extension namely, CSS Peeper, to your google chrome. use assets to use images via import.

+To record your computer screen, go to Website Learners or Complete Technology Youtube Channel.

+To clear data from C drive, go to Thee Tube YouTube Channel.